vige-vota/site/README.md

 Install Docker from `https://www.docker.com/get-started`

-Configure your /etc/hosts file the dns names:
+Configure in your /etc/hosts file the dns names:
 ```
 $IP_ADDRESS  vota-votingpapers.vige.it
 $IP_ADDRESS  vota-voting.vige.it